Olah-Barbershop/website/README.md

 - Simple wave animation at the bottom to give it some life

 Home page:
-- A placeholder for now (Neumorphism.
-Nice.
-Useless, but nice.)
+- A kind of intro message, since I had no idea what to put here

 Contact page:
 - All the ways to reach, follow, and interact with us